keenanjohnson/whatdidyoudo/README.md

 # whatdidyoudo

 > Your agent says *"Done!
-All tests pass."* Did it?
+I finished the task."* This tool helps you figure out if it did.

 `wdyd` is a one-command, after-the-fact audit for AI coding agent sessions.
 It reads the transcript your agent already wrote to disk, cross-references every claim it made against what it **actually did** — the commands it ran, their exit codes, the files it changed, the commits it made — and prints a one-page trust report.